 If this condition goes untreated, your dog may develop papules or pustules around the areas of fur loss where he continues to scratch and lick.
-This would need antibiotic therapy in order for it to heal.
+This is a sign of a bacterial infection and would need antibiotic therapy in order for it to heal.
 If this is the case with your dog, the veterinarian will send you home with a prescription of an oral antibiotic.
 Medications to be applied topically to the lesion may also be sent home depending on your dog’s needs.

 Recovery of Hair Loss Related to Allergies in Dogs

 If you are able to determine the source of your dog’s allergy and remove it, he should recover nicely.
 However, if you do not remove the source, your dog will continue to lose fur and probably worsen.
 Finding the cause may be tedious, but it will be best for you and your dog in the long run so that treatment is successful.
 Flare ups require medication as needed.

 Hair Loss Related to Allergies Questions and Advice from Veterinary Professionals

 Puppy is loosing hair but not scratching or licking excessively.
 I’m trying a spot treatment that’s anti-fungal.
 It’s only been 2 days trying that go see if that helps.

 Thank you for your question.
 Ringworm is one possibility, and your topical anti-fungal medication may help.
 If it is not getting better, having him seen by a veterinarian would be a good idea.
 I hope that all goes well for him.

 0 found helpful